Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 ### Finite precision

-We have just seen an example of how it would work if we had infinite precision.
-In order to implement the algorithm in practice, we must decide how we will store our **high** and **low** values and CDF range for symbols.
+We have just seen an example of how it would work if we would have infinite precision.
+In order to implement the algorithm in practice, we must decide how we will store our **high** and **low** values and CDF range for a symbols.
 Using float point will be impractical since this format can only store a limited number of symbols encoded in this way and the accuracy is limited.
 If you are not familiar with floating point format, you can try to play with it [here](https://www.h-schmidt.net/FloatConverter/IEEE754.html).
 So, I’ll go straight to fixed point format.
 I would like to point out in advance that all rules for encoding and decoding work kind of “together”, so for you, as for me, it may not be obvious why some operation make sense.
 In this case, just keep reading, maybe it will become clear later.

 First, let’s decide on **high** and **low** storage format.
 As you can see from the example of the algorithm execution, these are the values that we use to store information about all encoded symbols.
 We can say that they our base.
 From the first picture (and the previous part), we can conclude that the high of our range should never be equal to one.
 This means that our range for low and high is [0, 1), and the same will applies for CDF.
 An open interval means that our number can be infinitely close to one but never be equal to it e.g. 0.99(9).